 - Pegs and Jokers is usually played husbands against wives, and usually played on home-made boards.
 It uses three standard decks of playing cards shuffled together for peg movement.
 Jokers and Pegs or Pegs and Jokers sell boards.

-New Card Games abound!
+Two New Card Games are:

 - Bang!
 The Bullet!
 (Geek) This "spagetti western" card game and its' several expansions is a great card game and playable with groups up to eleven.
 The identity of the sheriff is known, but whom among the rest are outlaws?
 Deputies? or Renegades?
 Useful info and downloads in various languages are found on BGG